Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

   - Consider offering tiered levels of consent for participants who may not want all of their data publicly shared but will allow some
 - Don’t promise that research analyses of the collected data will be limited to certain topics
   - Do say that data may be used for future research and share general purposes (e.g., replication, new analyses)
-- Do review the ways you plan to de-identify data but be thoughtful when considering risks of re-identification (ex: small sample size for sub-groups)
+- Do review the ways you plan to de-identify data but be thoughtful when considering risks of re-identification (e.g., small sample size for sub-groups)

 There are essentially three different ways you can go about obtaining consent for data sharing [@gilmore_practical_2018].